Bonjour-Interactive-Lab/Unity3D-AKAILDP8/README.md

 This package is a snimple snippet for using AKAI LDP8 midi controller using Keijiro Takashi Mini library : https://github.com/keijiro/Minis

 ## Install Package
+First install the Unity New Input System package from the Package Manager.

 This package uses the scoped registry feature to import dependent packages.
 Please add the following sections to the package manifest file (Packages/manifest.json).